Dynamical error reshaping for dual-rail erasure qubits

 where $P_{ij}=\ket{ij}\bra{ij}$ are the projectors onto two-cavity states $\ket{ij}$.
 Equations~\eqref{eq:joint_parity} and \eqref{eq:joint_parity_Paulis} are equivalent up to local rotations, since the former gate in the truncated space reads $\widetilde{U}_{\rm JP} = (P_{00} + P_{11})\otimes \mathbb{1} +(P_{01} + P_{10})\otimes Z_2$.
 Note that the local rotation $X_1$ on the logical qubit can be deterministically tracked at the software level.
-The infidelity of the robust joint parity gate is shown in Fig.~\ref{fig:circuits}(c) to perform much better than the non-robust single-shot counterpart proposed in \cite{Teoh2023}, even in the case where the dispersive coupling cannot be reduced in step (ii) (i.e., $\xi/\chi = 1$).
-The same protocol can be applied to the DR configuration with two ancillae \cite{Chou2024}.
-We next detail the construction of the constituent gates that realize this dephasing-robust joint parity unitary using the SCQC formalism~\cite{SI}.\\
+The infidelity of the robust joint parity gate \Filippos{($U_{\rm JP}$)} is shown in Fig.~\ref{fig:circuits}\Filippos{(d)} to perform much better than the non-robust single-shot counterpart \Filippos{($\widetilde{U}_{\rm JP}$)} proposed in \cite{Teoh2023,Tsunoda2023}. \Filippos{The dephasing robust gate has quartic sensitivity to noise, $\mathcal{I}\propto\gamma^4$, and saturates only when the parasitic dispersive coupling in step (ii) cannot be eliminated, i.e, $\xi \neq 0$.} The same protocol can be applied to the DR configuration with two ancillae \cite{Chou2024}.\\ \Filippos{Before we proceed to} the construction of the constituent gates that realize this dephasing-robust joint parity unitary using the SCQC formalism~\cite{SI}, \Filippos{we project} $H_{\rm DR}(t)$ onto the single-photon subspace and setting $\varphi(t)=0$ and $\delta(t)=0$, the noiseless Hamiltonian reads \cite{SI}